Non-aligned Scouting and Scout-like organisations: Breakaway organisations

 The Scout Movement is a pluralist movement not a unitary organisation.
-Before the formation of national Scout organisations and long before the formation of the World Organization of the Scout Movement in 1922, the Scout Movement had been well established for both boys and girls and Scouting was the purview of the world's youth.
+Before the formation of national Scout organisations and long before the formation of the World Organization of the Scout Movement in 1922, the Scout Movement had been well established for both boys and girls and Scouts was the purview of the world's youth.
 Boys and girls and adult leaders formed their own Scout patrols and only later were local Scout associations and national Scout organisations formed.
-In his book, Scouting for Boys, Robert Baden-Powell had not intended Scouting to be containable by any one school of thought.
+Baden-Powell, in his book, Scouting for Boys, had not intended his Scout scheme to be containable by any one school of thought.

 The Boys' Brigade Scouts, Church Scout Patrols, Church Lads Brigade Scouts, London Diocesan Boy Scout Corps, Chums Scout Patrols, YMCA Boy Scouts, Boys' Life Brigade Scouts, Salvation Army Corps Boy Scout troops (later formed into the Life-Saving Scouts), early Scout patrols, Scout troops and local Boy Scout associations such as the Battersea Boy Scouts (which became the British Boy Scouts in May 1909) and Baden-Powell's Boy Scout organization formed separately with some later affiliating or amalgamating.

-Many groups have formed since the formation of the Scouting "Boy Patrols."
-Some maintain that the WOSM is far more political and less youth-based than ever envisioned by Lord Baden-Powell.
-They believe that Scouting in general has moved away from its original intent, because of political machinations that happen to longstanding organisations, and seek to return to the earliest, simplest methods.
-Others are a result of groups or individuals who refuse to follow the original ideals of Scouting but still desire to participate in Scout-like activities.
+Many groups have formed since the formation of the Scout "Boy Patrols."
+Some maintain that the WOSM is far more political than youth-oriented.
+They believe that WOSM and its member organizations have moved away from the original intent of the Scout Movement, because of political machinations that happen to longstanding organisations and they seek to return to the earliest, simplest methods.
+Others are a result of groups or individuals who refuse to follow the original Scout ideals but still desire to participate in Scout-like activities.